 At any given time, at least someone from HR will be in the office.
 Just don’t expect to receive a whole lot of interviews right away, aside from the initial phone call maybe.
 If you do get some, it’ll be a pleasant surprise.
 As long as you don’t mind that, the end of December can be a great strategic time to start your job search.

-UPDATE: If you are starting to look for jobs or have interviews coming up, I just finished documenting my proven step-by-step interview preparation method.
-It will give you a big advantage over the competition while saving you hours in prep work.
+UPDATE: If you have interviews coming up, I’ve created an easy step-by-step method to give you a big boost over the competition and get you hired faster.
 If this sounds interesting you can learn more about it here.